Schedule a classroom presentation about our services for your class/group.

 challenges.
 I always knew that I wanted to be in the helping profession and I am lucky

-representation in the mental health field and find unique opportunities to support
+in the mental health field and find unique opportunities to support my clients who

-my clients who can often feel misunderstood by therapists who may not share this aspect
+can often feel misunderstood by therapists who may not share this aspect of their

-of their identity.
-Furthermore, I am passionate about working with members of the
+identity.
+Furthermore, I am passionate about working with members of the following

-following communities: body positivity, LGBTQ+, racial justice, military spouses,
+communities: body positivity, LGBTQ+, racial justice, military spouses, and single

-and single mothers.
-I am an English-speaking Therapist who has worked in the mental
+mothers.
+I am an English-speaking Therapist who has worked in the mental health field

-health field for the last ten years, with experience in both residential and outpatient
+for the last ten years, with experience in both residential and outpatient settings,

-settings, treating adolescents, adults, families, and couples.
-I am confident in
+treating adolescents, adults, families, and couples.
+I am confident in treating a

-treating a wide array of diagnoses and needs including depression, anxiety, life
+wide array of diagnoses and needs including depression, anxiety, life transitions,

-transitions, perinatal and postpartum difficulties, self-harm and behavioral issues,
+perinatal and postpartum difficulties, self-harm and behavioral issues, academic and

-academic and employment challenges, grief, and trauma.
-My therapeutic approach is
+employment challenges, grief, and trauma.
+My therapeutic approach is collaborative,

-collaborative, direct, and compassionate using evidence-based practices that support
+direct, and compassionate using evidence-based practices that support those in improving

 Nidya Ramirez Ibarra is a bilingual (English/Spanish) Licensed Marriage and Family